Featured image credit: Mitsubishi Heavy Industries, Ltd./JAXA

 Will they be attempting to recover the fairings?

 |– 27th launch of the H-IIA 202 variant|

 What does all this mean?

-Mitsubishi Heavy Industries (MHI) launched its QZS-1R mission, which carried one geographic positioning satellite into geosynchronous orbit (GEO), at a 45° inclination.
+Mitsubishi Heavy Industries (MHI) is preparing for its QZS-1R mission, which will launch one geographic positioning satellite into geosynchronous orbit (GEO), at a 45° inclination.
 The QZS-1R is a quasi-zenith satellite, a replacement for QZS-1 that was launched in 2010.
-The mission launched on October 26, 2021, from the Yoshinobu Launch Complex, in Tanegashima, Japan and marked the 44th flight of the H-IIA rocket.
-The first launch attempt scheduled for October 25 was postponed due to unfavourable weather.
+The mission will be launching from the Yoshinobu Launch Complex, in Tanegashima, Japan and will mark the 44th flight of the H-IIA rocket.

 The QZS-1R navigation satellite will be a part of the Quasi-zenith Satellite System (QZSS), a constellation of geographic positioning satellites.
 Currently, there are four satellites in this constellation.
 The first satellite (QZS-1) was launched on September 11, 2010.
 This satellite was designed for a 10-years life service, which means that as of 2020 it had already exceeded its lifespan.
 Therefore, the QZS-1R will replace it.
 After that, plans are set to add three more satellites to the QZSS in 2023.

 Once in orbit, the QZS-1R satellite will be providing highly accurate positioning information for a variety of applications, including some new ones such as automated driving and disaster prevention.